The Dallas Foundation

 Geographic Alignment: Clear demonstration that more than 50% of clients served are Dallas County residents.
 This is a non-negotiable requirement for competitive grants.

 Strategic Fit with Foundation Priorities: Strong alignment with early childhood development (birth to age five) or community and economic resiliency initiatives.
-As CEO Julie Diaz emphasizes, the Foundation focuses on "understanding the current needs and how philanthropy can make a difference" in areas like basic needs, mental health, and educational opportunities for children and families.
+As CEO Julie Diaz emphasises, the Foundation focuses on "understanding the current needs and how philanthropy can make a difference" in areas like basic needs, mental health, and educational opportunities for children and families.

 Collaborative Approach: Under Diaz's leadership, the Foundation has emerged as "a unifying force in Dallas philanthropy, driving collaboration among diverse stakeholders to address shared priorities."
 Applications that demonstrate partnerships and collaborative problem-solving align with this institutional value.